rehierl/abstract-properties/02-basic-maths/3-1-substring.md

 <!-- ======================================================================= -->
 ## substring-of, prefix, infix, suffix

 A sequence `t` can be described as a substring in regards to a sequence `x`, if `x` can be formed via the concatenation of three sequences.
 Because of that, `x` can be described as a **super-string** to sequence `t`.

 * `substring-of(x, t) := (x == (s × t × u))`

-Note that any of these sequences may be the empty sequence (`()` or `Ø`).
-In addition to that, `s` may be referred to as a prefix, `t` as an infix and `u` as a suffix to the super-string `x`.
+Note that any of these sequences may be the empty (i.e. `()` or `Ø`).
+In addition to that, `s` may be referred to as a **prefix**, `t` as an **infix** and `u` as a **suffix** to `x`.

 Note that any sequence is a substring to itself.
-Furthermore, prefix `s` and suffix `u` are also substrings to the super-string `x`.
+Furthermore, prefix `s` and suffix `u` are also substrings to `x`.

-Note that, the substring-of() operator can also be understood from **the removal-based perspective**.
-That is, sequence `t` is a substring to sequence `x`, if `t` can be formed by removing a prefix and/or suffix from sequence `x`.
+Note that, the substring-of() operator can also be understood from **a removal-based perspective**.
+That is, sequence `t` is a substring to sequence `x`, if `t` can be formed by removing some prefix `s` and/or some suffix `u` from sequence `x`.

-Note that is at this point non-relevant if the super-string contains the pattern of the sub-string more than once.
+Note that it is at this point non-relevant if the super-string contains the pattern of a sub-string more than once.
 The substring's "multiplicity" in regards to its super-string may be greater than one.
-That is, the substring may have more than one offset in the super-string.
+That is, a substring may have more than one offset within a given super-string.

-Similar to simple sets, the equal() operator can also be defined based upon the concatenation operation.
-That is, two sequences are considered to be equal, if both are substrings to each other.
+Similar to simple sets, the equal() operator can also be defined based upon concatenation.
+That is, two sequences are considered equal, if both are substrings to each other.

 * `(s == t) := (s substring-of t) and (t substring-of s)`